CDAT/cdms/docs/source/manual/cdms_2.rst

        * If ``omit`` is not ``None``, omit those specified by an integer dimension number.
 Otherwise omit is a list of specifications as described below.
        * ``order`` is an optional string determining the output order.
       Specifications for the axes or omit keywords are a list, each element having one of the following forms:
-        * an integer dimension index, starting at 0.
+        * An integer dimension index, starting at 0.
-        * a string representing an axis id or one of the strings 'time', 'latitude', 'lat', 'longitude', 'lon', 'lev' or 'level'.
+        * A string representing an axis id or one of the strings 'time', 'latitude', 'lat', 'longitude', 'lon', 'lev' or 'level'.
-        * a function that takes an axis as an argument and returns a value.
+        * A function that takes an axis as an argument and returns a value.
 If the value returned is true, the axis matches.
         *  an axis object; will match if it is the same object as axis.
         * ``order`` can be a string containing the characters t,x,y,z, or * .
         * If a dash ('-') is given, any elements of the result not chosen otherwise are filled in from left to right with remaining candidates."
     "List", "``getAxisListIndex(axes=None, omit=None, order=None)``", "Return a list of indices of axis objects.
 Arguments are as for getAxisList."
     "List", "``getDomain()``", "Get the domain.
       Each element of the list is itself a tuple of the form ``(axis,start,length,tru e_length)``
-        * where axis is an axis object,
+        * Where axis is an axis object,
-        * start is the start index of the domain relative to the axis object,
+        * Start is the start index of the domain relative to the axis object,
-        * length is the length of the axis, and true\_length is the actual number of (defined) points in the domain.
+        * Length is the length of the axis, and true\_length is the actual number of (defined) points in the domain.
        * See also: ``getAxisList``."
     "Horizontal-Grid", "``getGrid()``", "Return the associated grid, or ``None`` if the variable is not gridded."
     "Axis", "``getLatitude()``", "Get the latitude axis, or ``None`` if not found."